EXCLUSIVE-Time Warner kicks off possible sale of NY headquarters

 Many media companies in New York have been on the move or plan to do so within the next couple of years.
 The most notable is Conde Nast, which plans to consolidate its operations and move to One World Trade Center in 2014.

 Other companies have sold the real estate they own to raise cash.
-On January 17, Japan's Sony Corp (6758.T), which has a major U.S. film and TV studio, said it would sell its U.S. headquarters building in New York City for $1.1 billion, the highest price paid for a single U.S. office building in two years.
+On Jan.
+17, Japan's Sony Corp, which has a major U.S. film and TV studio, said it would sell its U.S. headquarters building in New York City for $1.1 billion, the highest price paid for a single U.S. office building in two years.

 Time Warner has been evaluating its real estate needs for at least a year and hopes to finalize a plan by the end of 2013, a source said.